googleapis/google-api-nodejs-client/README.md

 Google's officially supported [node.js][node] client library for using Google APIs.
 It also supports authorization and authentication with OAuth 2.0.

+### Alpha

+This library is in Alpha.
+We will make an effort to support the library, but we reserve the right to make incompatible changes when necessary.

 ### Migrating to version `1.0` of this library

 If you've used this library before `1.0`, see our [Migration Guide][migrating]